oyoclass/python3-doc/doc/extralibs/bottle.md

-## bottle
+## Bottle

-bottle is an ultra-lightweight web framework that works with just the Python Standard Library. bottle also supports html template frameworks like
+Bottle is an ultra-lightweight web framework that works with just the Python Standard Library.
+Bottle also supports html template frameworks like
 <a href="/extralibs/jinja2/">Jinja2</a> for building more robust websites.

 ### Examples